 But it doesn’t have to be that way.
 Toronto, New York, San Francisco, and other cities have started lights-out programs aimed at persuading building owners to turn off lights from dusk to dawn during migration season.
 Results are promising.
 Lights Out Chicago, for example, has saved 10,000 birds annually.
 You can do your part to make the skies friendly for migrating birds by deterring window collisions and minimizing light pollution at your home.
 Below are some of the best products on the market for doing just that.

-There are 3 simple ways to prevent birds from colliding with windows:
+3 simple ways to prevent birds from hitting windows

-Taking the simple steps listed below — in addition to deploying the products described on the following pages — will dramatically reduce the chance that birds will be harmed in collisions at your home.
+Taking the simple steps listed below — in addition to deploying the products described on this page — will dramatically reduce the chance that birds will be harmed in collisions at your home.

 2. Close curtain and blinds when possible to break up the illusion of clear passage or reflected habitat.